bigwiv/Biopython-cn/chr18.rst

 Wow, that was much easier then the formula above made it look!
 The variable ``info_content`` now contains a float value specifying the information content over the specified region (from 5 to 30 of the alignment).
-We specifically ignore the ambiguity residue °ØN°Ø when calculating the information content, since this value is not included in our alphabet (so we shouldn°Øt be interested in looking at it!).
+We specifically ignore the ambiguity residue ‚ÄôN‚Äô when calculating the information content, since this value is not included in our alphabet (so we shouldn‚Äôt be interested in looking at it!).

 As mentioned above, we can also calculate relative information content by supplying the expected frequencies: